What is Accounting Conservatism?

 Several disadvantages affect accounting conservatism.
 First, the asymmetric response of earnings to economic gains and losses is open for interpretation.
 In such regard, the management of a company may manipulate accounting values to their advantage.

 Secondly, accounting conservatism promotes revenue shifting.
-A transaction can be reported in the next period if it does not meet the reporting requirements of the current period.
+A transaction can be deferred into the next period if it does not meet the reporting requirements of the current period.

 CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: